Salisbury North

 Employment drivers in Salisbury North are experiencing difficulties, placing it among the bottom 20% of areas assessed across Australia

-Salisbury North has a diverse workforce with white and blue collar jobs, prominent manufacturing and industrial sectors, an unemployment rate of 7.6% as of June 2025, and estimated employment growth of 1.1% over the past year.
-There are 8,550 residents employed, with an unemployment rate 3.6% higher than Greater Adelaide's 4.0%.
+Salisbury North has a diverse workforce with both white and blue collar jobs, prominent manufacturing and industrial sectors, and an unemployment rate of 7.6%.
+In the past year, employment grew by an estimated 1.1%.

 Frequently Asked Questions - Employment